-We have of course a whole body of organised statements with their meanings.
-But the undecidable creates the locus of the cut: an organ is sufficiently cut off from the corpus in order to find it a new function.
+We have of course a whole corpus of organised statements with their meanings.
+But the undecidable creates the locus of the cut: an organ is sufficiently cut off from the corpus for it to find it a new function.

 The corpus, is everything that holds together, the psychoanalytic corpus or the human body.